Marvel movies news and rumors: From Avengers to X-Men and more

 X-Force has been listed as “in development” since 2013.
 That makes it seem unlikely at best, but the success of Deadpool might have changed that.
 The original plan was to feature Cable, Domino, Warpath, Cannonball, and Feral as the team’s lineup.
 That could change, but Cable and Deadpool will both be available following the Deadpool sequel, and Cannonball is set to appear in The New Mutants.
 The lineup could change though.

 There are, of course, other characters that could make up the team, as the film has undergone several changes over the years.
 One of the incarnation saw X-Force as a wetworks team, designed to take on missions that the X-Men couldn’t be seen as being involved with.
 Producer Simon Kinberg stated that the film may receive an R-rating, meaning the team would have that level of violence, at least.

 Although there is movement on the X-Force film and the movement seems to be to building the shared X-universe using lesser known characters, this film has been in development for so long that until there is solid news, it’s hard to trust anything about it.
 When that changes though, we’ll let you know.

 X-Force news and rumors

 - Brian Singer claimed that he would like to see X-23 in X-Force.
-That may not be possible if she is introduced in the future via the third Wolverine film.
+That may not be possible given the time setting of Logan, but anything is possible.

 X-Men: The New Mutants